numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 #### Compressor Structure
 Every compression technique needs a place to store user-defined parameters.
 This will be accomplished by the immutable Compressor structure.
-We present an example structure used for the Sparse Sign technique in ADD CITATION.
+We present an example structure used for the Sparse Sign technique.

 ```
 struct SparseSign <: Compressor